Using HyperQueue and local disk to process many small files efficiently

 💬 HyperQueue is a tool for efficient sub-node task scheduling and well suited for task farming and running embarrassingly parallel jobs.

-• The computational cost of each of the conversions is expected to be comparable
+• The computational cost of each of the conversions is expected to be comparable.

 The workflow of this exercise

-1. Download the input files from Allas
+1. Download the files from Allas.

-2. Decompress the files to $LOCAL_SCRATCH
+2. Decompress the files to $LOCAL_SCRATCH.

-3. Convert each .smi file to a three-dimensional .sdf molecular file format
+3. Convert each .smi file to a three-dimensional .sdf molecular file format.

-4. Archive and compress the output files and move them back to /scratch
+4. Archive and compress the output files and move them back to /scratch.

 Download the input files